This article has links to products and services we love, which we may make commission from.

 3. Live Music in Van

 Looking for live music?
-Check out the lineup at the Commodore Ballroom, Queen Elizabeth Theatre and the Imperial.
+Check out the lineup at the Commodore Ballroom and Queen Elizabeth Theatre.

 Be careful at night, Vancouver is super friendly but it is a city.
 Craig was mugged after leaving the Imperial.